This article was last updated on January 26, 2024 to add comparison table and more factors about Docker vs Kubernetes.

 What is Kubernetes?

-Kubernetes is a container orchestration platform through which you can manage your containers.
+Kubernetes, a leader in container orchestration, is essential for deploying and managing cloud-native applications and enterprise applications.
 Kubernetes provides a built-in mechanism for providing load balancing to different applications.
 It's a platform developed by Google that helps you manage applications made up of containers in different environments (e.g., Physical, Virtual, or Cloud).

 It also offers automated deployment and scaling.
 Using Kubernetes, you can achieve high availability and fault tolerance in your application.
 Overall, Kubernetes consists of two types of components, the worker nodes and the control plane nodes.
 Let’s go through the main concepts of Kubernetes.